contributors

 Jacob Christensen

-Jacob Christensen is an associate professor at the Centre for Welfare State Studies at the Department of Political Science, University of Southern Denmark, Odense.
+Jacob Christensen is lecturer in social science at the department of Social Work, UC Lillebælt.
 His main fields of interest are social and labour market policy as well as parliamentary politics and Danish political history.

 view all contributors